NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/R2DTool/tools.rst

 Tools
 =====

 The main menu toolbar contains the tools dropdown menu.
-Tools in R2D are applications that are provided to create inputs for certain workflow applications, e.g. the **Earthquake Scenario Simulation** tool will provide inputs for the User Defined Ground motion and the Regional Site Response HAZ widegets.
+Tools in R2D are applications that are provided to create inputs for certain workflow applications, e.g. the **Earthquake Scenario Simulation** tool will provide inputs for the User Defined Ground motion and the Regional Site Response HAZ widgets.

 .. include:: EarthquakeScenario.rst
 .. include:: OpenQuake.rst